fangbo13/InvestiWise/README.md

 # Financial Market Analysis and Prediction System 📈🤖

 ## Overview
-Welcome to Haibo's dissertation project!
+Welcome to InvestiWise!
 This system leverages machine learning, deep learning, and NLP to analyze and predict financial market trends.
 It's a perfect blend of technology and finance, crafted for my graduation project.

 ## Key Features
 - **Real-Time Data**: Utilizing NewsAPI, Twitter API(RedditAPI), and Yahoo Finance API.